meteor-useraccounts/meteor/packages/identity/API.md

     (potentially) different client.

   * `identity` - the identity that was created or authenticated.

+An identity contains at least the following properties:

-    `identity.serviceName` contains the name of the service that issued the identity.
+* `serviceName` - the name of the service that issued the identity.

+* `id` - an identifier corresponding to the end user.
+The identifier is unique within the service and never reassigned to a different end user.

+* `when` - a `Date` object corresponding to when the identity was issued.

 Depending on the identity service, an attempt might never complete.
 Moreover, if it completes the outcome might be reported (by calling the callbacks registered with `Identity.onAttemptCompletion`) on a different client than the client that